Caruth History, Family Crest & Coats of Arms

 Contemporary Notables of the name Caruth (post 1700) +

-- David W. Caruth, American Democrat politician, Delegate to Democratic National Convention from Missouri, 1888 (member, Committee on Permanent Organization)
+- David W. Caruth, American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 1888 (member, Committee on Permanent Organization)

 Related Stories +